Williamsburg Technical College

-The teacher population of 30 teachers has declined by 21% over five years.
+The teacher population of 28 teachers has stayed relatively flat over five years.

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|